What Is An Adaptive Trait

 Q: What role does genetic drift play in the evolution of adaptive traits?

 A: While natural selection is the primary driver of adaptive trait evolution, genetic drift, the random fluctuation of gene frequencies, can also play a role, particularly in small populations.
 Genetic drift might lead to the fixation of advantageous traits even if their selective advantage is small.
-However, it's less likely to lead to the evolution of complex adaptations than natural selection.
+Even so, it's less likely to lead to the evolution of complex adaptations than natural selection.

 Conclusion: A Dynamic and Ongoing Process